-Can you bake sourdough in a loaf pan?
+Can you bake sourdough bread in a loaf pan?
 Absolutely!
 Using a sandwich loaf tin is a great option for baking sourdough bread.
-It creates a uniform loaf of bread that’s perfect for sandwiches and doesn’t require a Dutch oven!
+It creates uniform slices that are perfect for sandwiches.
+If you've just getting into sourdough baking and don't want to invest in special equipment like a Dutch oven, I'll show you how to make the loaf pan you already have work for bread baking!

 Jump to:

-Sandwich loaf pans provide structure, dough won’t spread and flatten out like free-form loaves.
-While you can bake any type of bread in a sandwich loaf pan, it's especially great for dough that has a weaker structure like high-hydration bread, or bread made with a higher proportion of spelt, rye or whole wheat.
+- Sandwich loaf pans provide structure, dough won’t spread and flatten out like free-form loaves.
+While you can bake any type of bread in a sandwich loaf pan, it's especially great for dough that tends to have a weaker structure like high-hydration bread, or bread that has a higher proportion of whole grain flour like like Sourdough Spelt Bread and Sourdough Discard Whole Wheat Sandwich Bread.

-Makes even slices of bread.
+- Makes even slices of bread.
 Freeform loaves are beautiful but the slices rarely match up.
-Breads baked in a loaf pan are perfect for sandwiches!
+Breads baked in a loaf pan have uniform slices perfect for sandwiches!

-Eliminates the need to invest in specialty tools, most home bakers already have a loaf pan, so there’s no need to purchase specialized bread equipment such as bannetons, Dutch ovens, or an expensive Challenger Bread Pan.
+- Eliminates the need to invest in specialty tools, most home bakers already have a loaf pan, so there’s no need to purchase specialized bread equipment such as bannetons, Dutch ovens, or an expensive bread pan.

 Importance of steam in bread baking